keyvanakbary/kiwwito.com/_posts/2011-12-03-make-public-mysql-server-under-linux.md

 locale: en
 ---

-For security reasons when you install into your Linux distro (Ubuntu, CentOS, etc.) a MySQL server, it was only accessible by the loopback or local environment.
-If you want to access through the network to it you have to configure it.
+For security reasons when you install into your Linux distro (Ubuntu, CentOS, etc.) a MySQL server, it is only accessible through the loopback or local environment.
+If you want to make it public in your network, you have to configure it first.

-We have to edit your "/etc/my.conf" and add/edit the next lines:
+We have to edit your `/etc/my.conf` and add/edit the next lines:

 {% highlight ini %}
 [mysqld]
 port = 3306
 bind-address = 10.10.0.1
-    # skip-networking
 {% endhighlight %}

 Don't forget to restart the daemon: